-To fervent travellers who frequently visit Southeast Asia, Malaysia is easily one of the most popular destinations in the region.
-Famous for its ancient rainforests, pristine islands, and a multiracial, multicultural society that’s reflected in the country’s wide array of mouth-watering street food, Malaysia has the potential to charm just about any type of traveller.
+Malaysia is undoubtedly one of the most popular ports of call for fervent travellers exploring Southeast Asia.
+Famed for ancient rainforests, pristine islands, and a bustling society of diverse races and cultures that’s reflected in the country’s wide array of delicious cuisine, Malaysia has the potential to charm just about any traveller.
 Even as a Malaysian, I am sometimes pleasantly surprised by what my country has to offer.

 What’s more, Malaysia is also a highly affordable destination to visit.
 Of course, how much you end up spending on a trip ultimately boils down to your preferences and travel style.
 That being said, Malaysia is generally a budget-friendly country, especially if you know what you’re doing.
 If you’re planning your first ever visit to Malaysia and you’re not sure what to expect, don’t fret!

-Here are eight ways that Malaysia can be one of the most affordable destinations to travel to.
+Here are nine ways that Malaysia can be one of the most affordable destinations to travel to.

 Also read: This Traveller from Manila Shares Why He Goes to Malaysia Every Year